NGX123/tos/notes/info/memory.md

 		* Bitmap size - `(int/uint)RAM_size / 4096 + 1`
 			* Conversion to int/uint is needed because the number should not be a float, +1 is needed to prevent any overflows

-	4. Change statuses of pages where the bitmap is located to **ALLOCATED**(in the bitmap)
-	5. Zero out all of the pages where the bitmap is located
+	4. Change all statuses in the bitmap to **RESERVED**, because memory map has gaps(so memory should not be free and then some pieces reserved.
+But memory should be reserved and some pieces should be freed)
 	6. Change statuses of pages that are used by the kernel to **ALLOCATED**
 		* The start and size of kernel should be specified in a memory map entry with a special type(KERNEL)
 			* If memory does not specify this, the OS should fail as it is very important information